 Sometimes I wonder if Jesus felt overwhelmed by all of this attention.
 He probably did, because we are also told from scripture that He sought isolated places to be in prayer with God.
 Popularity enabled Him to speak and preach to the masses, but it also had its negative side – that of being too much in demand, never meeting enough needs, and hardly getting any peace to Himself.

 Today, we can approach Jesus through prayer, allowing His Spirit to touch our weary and sick souls.
 We don’t have to wait until He passes by, or fight past crowds of other people.
 We can speak directly to Him and He will hear our pleas and prayers.
 In the midst of our too busy and burdened lives, we can still find consolation and peace, comfort and strength in Christ.
 All that we need to do is find a quiet place where we can focus on Jesus and allow His Presence to touch our spirits and His power to refresh our lives.

 Question: When was the last time I found a quiet place to pray to Jesus?
 When will I make time for that to re-occur?

 Prayer: Lord Jesus, we all need You constantly.
 We all have worries and concerns, issues and troubles that frequently overwhelm, over-tire, and over burden us.
 Enable us to seek You prayerfully in a quiet place where we can talk to You openly, freely, and securely.
 In Your Holy Name, we pray.
 Amen.

 John Stuart is the pastor of Erin Presbyterian Church in Knoxville, Tennessee.
-If you would like to ask questions or make comments about today’s message, please send him an email to Traqair@aol.com.
+If you would like to comment, ask questions, or give feedback about today’s message, please send him an email to Traqair@aol.com.

-Today’s image is one of John’s latest Christmas drawings called ‘Star Angel.’
-If you would like to view a larger version, please click on the following link: Angel.
+Today’s image is one of John’s latest drawings called “Scarlet Winter.”
+If you would like to view a larger version, please click this link: Scarlet.